sreesh2411/IDS-Project/README.md

 To clean and analyze the seattle.csv dataset for nderstanding of how the prices and reviews are listed for the rentals.

 ## Overview
-Since 2008, guests and hosts have used Airbnb to travel in a more unique personalized way.<br>
+Since 2008, guests and hosts have used Airbnb to travel in a more unique personalized way.
 As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Seattle, WA.

 ## Taks carried out:
 ```